Microsoft Teams for Tech Interviews in 2026: The Complete Candidate Guide

 Stealth mode during a Teams screen-share and recording

 The Teams-specific question candidates ask most often is whether stealth mode holds when the meeting is being recorded.
+Stealth mode is the setting that flags the overlay window as one the OS capture pipeline should skip, so it never enters a screen-share or a recording.
 The answer is yes, and the reasoning is worth unpacking because the recording layer is where Teams diverges from Zoom.

 Teams records by hooking into the same OS-level capture pipeline that powers the live screen-share stream.
 The recording is not a separate capture path with different visibility.
 It's a fork of the same pixel stream that's being sent to the other side of the call.
 If the OS omits the overlay window from one, it omits the overlay from the other.